HazAT/react-native-source-map/README.md

 <hr/>

-Out of this error you will get the `line` & `col` where the crash happend, we need that to feed into symbolic later.
+We need `line` & `col` to feed into symbolic tests.

-To generate the source maps need for symbolic to test, run:
+To generate the source maps for symbolic, run:

 On Android:
 ```